Amir Khan (boxer): Motoring offences and incidents

 On 23 October 2007, Khan was convicted of careless driving at Bolton Crown Court and given a six-month driving ban and a £1000 fine.
 The conviction related to an incident that occurred on 2 March 2006 in the centre of Bolton, when Khan's car hit and broke the leg of a pedestrian who was using a pelican crossing while Khan was travelling at 47 mph in a 30 mph zone and overtaking in the wrong lane.
 He was cleared of dangerous driving but charged with the lesser offence of careless driving.

 Khan was also summoned to appear in court in Rochdale on 26 October 2007, accused of travelling in excess of 140 mph on the M62 motorway on 31 December 2006.
 He failed to appear and the case was adjourned to 2 November 2007, with the District Judge warning that he would issue an arrest warrant if the accused did not appear by then.
 He was also charged with not producing his driving licence and insurance certificate.
 On 7 January 2008, Khan was fined £1000 and banned for 42 days for the speeding offence.

 Awards and honours

 Khan was a 2005 nominee for the Laureus World Sports Awards for Breakthrough of the Year.

 In 2007, he was named ESPN prospect of the year.
 His defeat of Marcos Maidana in 2010 was awarded Fight of the Year by the Boxing Writers Association of America.
 He was a nominee for the 2011 BBC Sports Personality of the Year Award after defeating Zab Judah.

 In January 2013, he was nominated for the Best at Sport award at the British Muslim Awards.
 In 2014, he was given Pride of Performance from the President of Pakistan.

+In May 2024, he was given an honorary rank of Captain by the Pakistan Army.
+In a video shared on his Instagram account, Khan thanked the army for the honour.